shauntneah/ColmarAcademy/README.md

-# Software Requirement Document
+# Website Requirement Document

-This is an test evaluation assignment as part of [GenerationSG](https://singapore.generation.org/launch-your-career-in-tech/) Junior Fullstack Developer Bootcamp.
+This is an test evaluation assignment as part of [GenerationSG](https://singapore.generation.org/launch-your-career-in-tech/) Junior Fullstack Developer Bootcamp, Day 14.